sgiy/crypto-trader/README.md

 ## Currently implemented views:
 - Balances - Shows aggregate balances in BTC and USD terms across exchanges.
-- ExchangeArbitrage - Shows realtime cross exchange arbitrage opportunities (Cross exchange arbitrage represents cases when an offer of a pair on one exchange at a lower price than a bid on another exchange).
+- ExchangeArbitrage - Shows realtime cross exchange arbitrage opportunities (Cross exchange arbitrage represents cases where there is an offer of a pair on one exchange at a lower price than a bid on another exchange).
 - ExchangeArbitrageCircle - Shows realtime circle arbitrage opportunities (
     Circle arbitrage represents cases where on the same exchange one can buy currency2 for currency1, then buy currency3 with this